Ryanmleav/debugging-guide/readme.md

 ## How to search Google for solutions to your errors

 Google is a developers best friend.
-There are many resources that can be found through google to help you find solutions to your code.
+There are many resources that can be found through Google to help you find solutions to your code.
 However, it is important to learn when a resource is relevant or not.
 This section will help you make that distinction.